Karl Marx ou l'esprit du monde

 Leszek Kolakowski is a philosopher from Poland.
 But it does not seem quite right—or sufficient—to define him that way.
 Like Czeslaw Milosz and others before him, Kolakowski forged his intellectual and political career in opposition to certain deep-rooted features of traditional Polish culture: clericalism, chauvinism, anti-Semitism.
 Forced to leave his native land in 1968, Kolakowski could neither return home nor be published there: between 1968 and 1981 his name was on Poland’s index of forbidden authors and much of the work for which he is best known today was written and published abroad.

-In most of his adoptive countries, Leszek Kolakowski is best known (and in some places only known) for Main Currents of Marxism, his remarkable three-volume history of Marxism: published in Polish (in Paris) in 1976, in England by Oxford University Press two years later, and now reprinted in a single volume by Norton here in the US.
-No doubt this is as it should be; Main Currents is a monument of modern humanistic scholarship.
+In most of his adoptive countries, Leszek Kolakowski is best known (and in some places only known) for Main Currents of Marxism, his remarkable three-volume history of Marxism: published in Polish (in Paris) in 1976, in England by Oxford University Press two years later, and now reprinted in a single volume by Norton here in the US.2 No doubt this is as it should be; Main Currents is a monument of modern humanistic scholarship.
 But there is a certain irony in its prominence among Kolakowski’s writings, for its author is anything but a “Marxologist.”
 He is a philosopher, a historian of philosophy, and a Catholic thinker.
-He spent years studying early modern Christian sects and heresies and for most of the past quarter-century has devoted himself to the history of European religion and philosophy and to what …
+He spent years studying early modern Christian sects and heresies and for most of the past quarter-century has devoted himself to the…

 This article is available to online subscribers only.

 Please choose from one of the options below to access this article: